Shoulder Pain in Senior Project Managers from Desk and Client Work

 Frequently Asked Questions (FAQ)

-• Individuals with previous ankle injuries, sprains, or fractures.
+• Individuals with previous wrist injuries or repetitive strain.

 3. What Are the Common Symptoms?